Sexually Transmitted Disease

 - Use condoms whenever you have sex, especially with new partners.

-- Don’t resume having sex unless your health care provider says it’s okay.
+- Do not resume having sex unless your health care provider says it's okay.

 - Return to your health care provider to get rechecked.